 What a great episode and its nice to have it right after the US over here.
 I dont need to find it on the internet.
 Also it was cool that it was Sean Beans birthday last Sunday for the pilot episode.

-Reading: The Walking Dead, Morning Glories, Saga, Batman, hawkeye, all new xmen, avengers
+Reading: The Walking Dead, Morning Glories, Saga, Batman, Hawkeye, The Wake, superman unchained, avengers AI, xmen

 LiamWUL Games Development